Delphotostock - Fotolia

 Last month, the UK and the European Union (EU) put in a place a short-term agreement as part of the Brexit deal to allow for the continued free flow of data, which supports more than £100bn in trade.
 But data protection experts have already raised concerns about the legitimacy of those arrangements – and are divided over what happens next.

-Under the EU-UK Trade and Cooperation Agreement (TCA) – which was agreed by negotiators on 24 December 2020 and provisionally applicable since 1 January 2021 – the transmission of personal data from the EU to the UK “shall not be considered as transfer to a third country under Union law”.
+Under the EU-UK Trade and Cooperation Agreement (TCA) – which was agreed by negotiators on 24 December 2020 and provisionally applicable since 1 January 2021 – the transmission of personal data from the EU to the UK “shall not be considered as a transfer to a third country under Union law”.

 As far as transfers of personal data from the EU to the UK are concerned, the UK will essentially be treated, for an ostensibly limited amount of time and subject to certain conditions, as if it were still a member state.